Skalic90IP/CustomHornAudioMVP-for-Lethal-Company/README.md

 IF YOU NOTICE ERRORS IN THE GAME ETC. REPORT TO ME ON THE DISCORD CHANNEL, THANKS FOR UNDERSTANDING.

 LINK TO THE DISCORD CHANNEL - There is no server yet, sorry.
-THE LINK CAN ALSO BE FOUND ON THE SITE.
+THE LINK CAN ALSO BE FOUND ON THE SITE thunderstore.io
 ---
 !!!
 ---